Dundalk: Border town

 The partition of Ireland turned Dundalk into a border town and the Dublin–Belfast main line into an international railway.
 On 1 April 1923, the Free State government began installing border posts for the purpose of collecting customs duties.
 Almost immediately, the town started to suffer economic problems.
-A global post-war slump had been exacerbated by the introduction of the border and tariffs.
-Businesses in the town saw their trade with the new cross-border areas greatly reduced, and Carroll's tobacco company set about opening a new factory in Liverpool.
-The Dundalk Distillery was closed within weeks, as its products became nonviable.
-It reopened temporarily but was closed again in 1926 because its owners, Scottish Distillers, no longer needed the production capacity.
-The same year, the G.N.R. works reduced its workforce by several hundred; and the Dundalk and Newry Steam Packet Company went into voluntary liquidation and was taken over by B&I. It had been beset by strikes because of wage cuts imposed in both Dundalk and Liverpool by management.
-With a population of 14,000 at the time, unemployment was reported to be nearly 2,000 and it was reported that: "Up to a few years ago, Dundalk was one of the most prosperous and go-ahead towns in Ireland... [but] it is a matter of common local knowledge that distress to an acute degree is prevalent."
+The introduction of the border and tariffs exacerbated the effects of a global post-war slump.

+With a population of 14,000 at the time, unemployment was reported to be nearly 2,000 and it was reported that: "Up to a few years ago, Dundalk was one of the most prosperous and go-ahead towns in Ireland... [but] it is a matter of common local knowledge that distress to an acute degree is prevalent".
 The Anglo-Irish trade war, in the midst of a global depression, made things more difficult still.
-The industrial situation stabilised, however, as the need for self-sufficiency and the protectionist policies adopted allowed local industries to increase employment and prosper.
+The industrial situation stabilised, however, as the protectionist policies adopted allowed local industries to increase employment and prosper.

-After the election of Fianna Fáil in 1932, two years of violence and intimidation followed as former Civil War foes in the IRA and National Army clashed at political rallies.
-The latter formed the Army Comrades Association, and became known as the Blueshirts.
-A member of the Blueshirts carrying money from a collection in Dundalk was robbed at gunpoint by the IRA.
-Two local men were subsequently convicted of the robbery.
-One of the witnesses for the prosecution was a Joseph McGrory from Chapel Sreet.
-Unidentified men, presumed by Gardaí to be members of the IRA, later threw a bomb into his house, destroying it and seriously injuring his mother who was inside, and two children playing outside.
-The woman later died from her injuries.
-Five suspects charged with her murder were later acquitted due to lack of evidence.
-One of these, IRA Volunteer Richard Goss, was interned at the start of World War II and was released following a successful habeas corpus legal challenge.
-He was later executed in 1941 for shooting at Gardaí and Defence Forces while trying to evade arrest.